 “In our ‘Expat’ blog, we speak mostly to working expats, people placed in new countries by their employers and also people overseas trying to earn a living by starting businesses of their own,” Gabriella explained.
 “But your market is different?”

-“Yes, we speak primarily to retirees.
+“Yes, we’ve been speaking primarily to retirees.
 I’ve been doing this a long time.
 Years ago, our readers were 60 years old and older.
 Then they were 50 and older.
 Now 40-, 30-, even 20-somethings are reading us.
 We meet them at conferences.
 The 40-somethings are maybe planning ahead, but, increasingly, these younger readers are looking for options for opting out early, for walking away from conventional career paths and chasing something different.

 “I knew I wanted to live overseas, in Europe if possible, by the time I graduated college,” I continued.
 “But it never would have occurred to me to take off to chase that dream.
 I had a full-time job within months of graduating and stuck with it for almost two-and-a-half decades before taking off to start my own thing…”